hixio-mh/angular-build/README.md

 - Build target overrides support - e.g. for AoT build ->   *"aot": { "main": "main.browser.aot.ts",  "tsconfig": "../tsconfig.webpack.aot.json" }*, for Prod build -> *prod: { "extractCss": true }*
 - Easy configuration with [angular-build.json](https://github.com/BizAppFramework/angular-build/blob/master/configs/angular-build.json)

+## Background
+[Angular-Cli](https://github.com/angular/angular-cli) is a great tool for building angular apps!
+I tried and tested it in my asp.net core angular projects for long weeks.
+I like its configuration (angular-cli.json) because it is easy and understandable.
+However, for some environments (such as ASP.Net Core), we want to inject bundled tags to partial views (separate cshtml files), add custom tag attributes (such as defer, asp-append-version), support for server-side prerendering, and more.
+So we made this package.